ArseniyX/flagswitch-react/README.md

 # Flag Switch React

-A library for feature flagging in React applications.
-It allows you to easily load and manage feature flags based on their version and split percentages.
+A feature flagging library for React applications enabling seamless loading and management of feature flags based on versioning and split percentages.

 ## Installation